-The Fund may invest up to 20% of its assets in debt securities, including lower-rated and unrated corporate debt securities (often referred to as "junk bonds").
-The Fund does not expect to invest more than 10% of its assets in junk bonds.
-Corporate debt securities which are either unrated or have a rating below investment grade may present opportunities for significant long-term capital appreciation if the ability of the issuer to repay principal and interest when due is underestimated by the market or the rating organizations.
+The Fund may invest up to 25% of its assets in debt securities, including lower rated and unrated corporate debt securities (often referred to as "junk bonds").
+Currently, the Fund does not expect to invest more than 10% of its assets in junk bonds.
+Corporate debt securities which are either unrated or have a rating below investment grade may present opportunities for significant long term capital appreciation if the ability of the issuer to repay principal and interest when due is underestimated by the market or the rating organizations.
 Because of its perceived credit weakness, the issuer is generally required to pay a higher interest rate and/or its debt securities may be selling at a significantly lower market price than the debt securities of issuers actually having similar strengths.
 When the inherent value of such securities is recognized, the market value of such securities may appreciate significantly.
 The Adviser believes that its research on the credit and balance sheet strength of certain issuers may enable it to select a limited number of corporate debt securities which, in certain markets, will better serve the objective of capital appreciation than alternative investments in common stocks.
 Of course, there can be no assurance that the Adviser will be successful.
 In its evaluation, the Adviser will not rely exclusively on ratings and the receipt of income is only an incidental consideration.

 The ratings of Moody's and S&P generally represent the opinions of those organizations as to the quality of the securities that they rate.
 Such ratings, however, are relative and subjective, are not absolute standards of quality and do not evaluate the market risk of the securities.
 Although the Adviser uses these ratings as a criterion for the selection of securities for the Fund, the Adviser also relies on its independent analysis to evaluate potential investments for the Fund.
-See Appendix A-"Description of Corporate Debt Ratings."
+See Appendix A-"Description of Corporate Debt Ratings".

 As in the case of the convertible debt securities discussed above, lower rated and unrated corporate debt securities are generally considered to be more likely to default and are therefore significantly more speculative than those having an investment grade rating.
 They also are more subjective to market price volatility based on increased sensitivity to changes in interest rates and economic conditions or the liquidity of their secondary trading market.
-The Fund does not intend to purchase debt securities for which a liquid trading market does not exist, but there can be no assurance that such a market will exist for the sale of such securities.

 Investments in debt securities, as well as income-producing equity securities, involve interest rate risk.
 When interest rates decline, the value of such securities generally rises.
 Conversely, when interest rates rise, the value of such securities generally declines.
-Recently, central banks such as the Federal Reserve Bank have been raising interest rates to combat the rate of inflation.
+Central banks such as the Federal Reserve Bank have been increasing interest rates, through this trend has tempered recently as the rate of inflation slows.
 There is a risk that additional increases in interest rates or a prolonged period of rising interest rates may cause the economy to enter a recession.
 During an economic downturn or a sustained period of rising interest rates, highly leveraged issuers of lower quality securities may experience financial stress and may not have sufficient revenues to meet their interest payment obligations.
 An issuer's ability to service its debt obligations may also be adversely affected by specific corporate developments, its inability to meet specific projected business forecasts, or the unavailability of additional financing.